marcodpt/microspa/README.md

     </template>

     <!--
-      This template will be displayed inside a component every time this is loading and has no innerHTML.
+      This template will be displayed inside a custom element, if it is loading and it has no innerHTML.
     -->
     <template data-loading>
       <h1>Loading...</h1>